Model-Free Learning and Optimal Policy Design in Multi-Agent MDPs Under Probabilistic Agent Dropout: Introduction

 \subsection{Main Contributions}

-In this paper, we expand on the initial results of \cite{fiscko2022confident} to consider probabilistic dropout of any combination of agents.
-The CP's goal is to solve the probabilistic dropout problem: to find a policy that maximizes the value of the expected system given \emph{a priori} knowledge of the agents' dropout probabilities.
-Note that finding optimal policies for any specific dropout realization is a special case of this problem.
+\bluethree{In this paper, we expand on the initial results of \cite{fiscko2022confident} to consider probabilistic dropout of many agents.
+We present a probabilistic dropout problem, in which a policy that maximizes the value of the MDP over its expected agent composition is desired.
+Note that finding policies for any specific dropout realization is a special case of this problem. }

-A naive approach to the probabilistic dropout problem would estimate a policy's value for each realization of the post-dropout system and then take the expectation.
-If there ware $N$ agents, then there would be $2^N$ system realizations with values needing estimation.
-As each estimate needs many trajectories to produce a usable result, this approach quickly becomes intractable.
+\bluethree{A naive approach would estimate a policy's value for each system realization and then take the expectation; however, $N$ agents leads to $2^N$ system realizations with values needing estimation.
+As each estimate needs a dataset of trajectories for IS, this approach quickly becomes untenable.}

-In this paper, we show that an alternate approach to solving the probabilistic dropout problem is to define an equivalent single MDP, which we call the \emph{robust MDP}.
-We show that a similar policy IS technique can be defined for the probabilistic multi-agent case on the robust MDP.
-Thus, the robust MDP may be used to evaluate dropout realizations given samples generated by the pre-dropout MDP.
-This avoids the complexity issues of the naive approach, reducing the scale of the problem.
+\bluethree{In this paper, we show that an alternate approach for solving the probabilistic dropout problem is to define an equivalent single MDP, which we call the \emph{robust MDP}.
+We develop a policy IS technique to estimate values for the robust MDP.
+Thus, this formulation may be used to evaluate control policies for post-dropout realizations given samples generated by the pre-dropout MDP.
+This avoids the complexity issues of the naive approach, and reduces the scale of the problem. }

 In Section \ref{sec: prelim}, the multi-agent MDP model is defined.
 The probabilistic agent dropout problem is defined in Section \ref{sec: problem statement}.
 The robust MDP formulation is presented in Section \ref{sec:robust}, and the model-free policy IS method and its performance are discussed in Section \ref{sec: policy evaluation}.
 Finally, simulations are in Section \ref{sec: sims}.